sanjeevik89/geb-spock-artifactory/README.md

 ## Running the examples

-### Twitter login and logout example:
+### Artifactory login and logout example:

-__Note__: All paths relative to directory: twitter-app-ui-automation
+__Note__: All paths relative to directory: artifactory-app-ui-automation

 + Update the src\test\resources\LoginFlowConfig.groovy file with the username / password.
-+ For the username, do not use the email but the twitter handle without the @ sign in the front.
-E.g. mycooltwitterhandle

-+ Go to the twitter-app-ui-automation directory and run the automated spec from the command line:
++ Go to the artifactory-app-ui-automation directory and run the automated spec from the command line:
-  - cd twitter-app-ui-automation
+  - cd artifactory-app-ui-automation
   - gradlew chromeTest -Denv=test

-+ The above runs the twitter automated tests in Chrome.
++ The above runs the artifactory automated tests in Chrome.
 Using the configuration i.e., url, username, password etc supplied under the "test" environment.

 ## Changing environments
 + You can change the environment (env) to use for e.g. to "prod" env, by changing the command-line to use __-Denv=prod__